Rare Aztec ritual offerings put on display in Mexico exhibit

 The artifacts, all crafted from wood, include finely carved masks, sculpted scepters believed to have been wielded by ancient gods, and weapons that were buried with sacrificed animals dressed as deities and warriors, both male and female.

-Most of the pieces on display were excavated from the ruins of the Aztec's holiest shrine, now adjacent to the site of the Mexican capital's Templo Mayor Museum.
+Most of the pieces on display were excavated from the ruins of the Aztecs' holiest shrine, now adjacent to the museum.
 Many were found in sealed stone boxes, buried over five centuries ago.

 "These are very fragile objects, very delicate," said exhibit curator Maria Barajas, standing next to a lineup of small carved masks.